Max Kepler Preview, Player Props: Twins vs. Athletics

-Max Kepler, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Oakland Athletics, with Joey Estes on the mound, September 27 at 7:40 PM ET.
+On Thursday, Max Kepler (.413 on-base percentage in past 10 games, 84 points above season-long percentage) and the Minnesota Twins face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Athletics.
+He reached base in all four of his plate appearances (4-for-4) in his most recent game against the Athletics.

 Sportsbook Promo Codes